constellation-daq/Constellation/docs/index.md

 :columns: 12 10 10 10

 :::{div} key-features-text
-<strong>Extensively Documented</strong><br/>
+<strong>Extensive Documentation</strong><br/>
+Scientific software is often only as good as its documentation.
-Constellation is extensively documented and provides a comprehensive user guide featuring descriptions of the basic concepts of the framework, how-to guides for specific tasks as well as a set of tutorials which ease starting to use it.
+This is why Constellation is extensively documented and provides a comprehensive user guide featuring descriptions of the basic concepts of the framework, how-to guides for specific tasks as well as a set of tutorials which ease starting to use it.
 In addition, in-depth developer documentation guides novel contributors.

+<a href="./operator_guide/index.html" class="homepage-button-link">Start with the Operators Guide →</a>

 :::
 ::::